dannguyen/journalism-syllabi/README.md

 <a href="https://github.com/mattwaite/datajournalismbook">Homepage</a> /
 <a href="https://mattwaite.github.io/datajournalism/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>In this book, you’ll get a taste of modern data journalism through programming in R, a statistics language.
+        In this book, you’ll get a taste of modern data journalism through programming in R, a statistics language.
 You’ll be challenged to think programmatically while thinking about a story you can tell to readers in a way that they’ll want to read.
-They might seem like two different sides of the brain – ...</em></p>
+They might seem like two different sides of the brain –
+        </small></p>

         <p>Instructors: Matt Waite</p>
     </td>
     <td>
-        University of Nebraska-Lincoln
+        <small>University of Nebraska-Lincoln</small>
     </td>
   </tr>